coollabsio/documentation-coolify/docs/knowledge-base/cloudflare/tunnels/single-resource.md

 Scroll down until you see the **Next** button, then click it.

 Then, you will be prompted to add a hostname.
-This is where we expose our SSH tunnel.

 <ZoomableImage src="/docs/images/knowledge-base/cf-tunnel/single-resource/7.webp" />